Men Accountable for Sexual Exploitation

 “I want to be the person who stands up for anyone’s rights, rather than continuing to exploit them.
 This makes me want to be a better man.” -MASE participant

 “I learned all women live in fear of being raped and made to feel lesser.
 They are not lesser and shouldn’t be afraid anymore.
 I want to stop hanging out with people who refer to women as property.” -MASE participant

-To the women he exploited: “I would like to say I never meant to hurt you.
-I understand I have caused you pain.
+To the women he exploited: “I understand I have caused you pain.
 I will stand up for you from here on.” -MASE participant